1. This site uses cookies. By continuing to use this site, you are agreeing to our use of cookies. Learn More.

 If Vivek can be taken at face value, I think he has what it will take to keep us moving in the right direction for another eight years after four years of Trump, and that should give us an even better Supreme Court.
 I can't think of anyone more likely to buck the GOP establishment than Vivek Ramaswamy.
 While there are downsides to electing someone who hasn't lived a lifetime entrenched in party politics., I think the positives outweigh the negatives.

 I liked Kristi Noem, but she should have kept a closer eye on the ghostwriter for her book.
-Why the hell would someone sabotage their own political future for a shock line in a book that is going to be read only by people who are looking the cherrypick the negatives?
+Why the hell would someone sabotage their own political future for a shock line in a book that is going to be read only by people who are looking to cherrypick the negatives?

 I loved Ron Paul and I like a lot of what Rand Paul has to say, as I do Ted Cruz, but I can't help but feel like they are both Republican poltiicians playing for the network soundbites.
 Rand Paul endorsed Mitt Romney for president, and Ted Cruz's wife literally wrote part of the book for UN Agenda 21.
 I like what they say but I don't know where they'll be when push comes to shove.
 Others who are most often advanced as VP picks are establishment politicians who are saying the right things as long as they are auditioning for the VP spot, but so did Mike Pence.